blessingekwere/Adventure-Works-Customer-Spending-Pattern/README.md

 ***The End***
-Thank you so much for reading and going through this project Your comments and recommendations will be highly appreciated :blush:
+Thank you so much for reading and going through this project Your comments and recommendations will be highly appreciated 💖: